Skip to main content

 Sewer Maintenance Tips

 Our sewers are designed to dispose of very specific things.
-Using your toilet for disposal of many modern products can result in blockages.
-The drains that connect your home to the main sewer are only big enough to carry water, toilet paper and human waste.
+Using your toilet for the disposal of many modern products can result in blockages.
+The drains that connect your home to the main sewer are only big enough to carry water, toilet paper, and human waste.

 May contain: text